ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     <!-- ![The IBM Cloud catalog](./images/catalog-search-bar.png "The IBM Cloud catalog"){: caption="Figure 1.
 The IBM Cloud catalog" caption-side="bottom"} -->

-3. Give your service a name and choose where you'd like to deploy your {{site.data.keyword.powerSys_notm}} instance.
+3. Specify a name for your service and choose where you'd like to deploy your {{site.data.keyword.powerSys_notm}} instance.
 See the following table to select the appropriate location for your service.

     <!-- ![Selecting a service and region](./images/power-iaas-service-region.png "Selecting a service and region"){: caption="Figure 2.
 Selecting a service and region" caption-side="bottom"} -->